Visual-Language-Guided Task Planning for Horticultural Robots: Related works

 To systematically evaluate these models, agricultural benchmarks such as AgroBench provide a broad set of 682 disease categories across multiple crops, enabling consistent comparison of model performance in zero-shot and few-shot settings \cite{shinoda2025agrobench}.
 SCOLD further contributes with 186,000 image-text pairs for fine-grained disease identification \cite{quoc2025vision}.
 AgriVLM, a separate framework, has also achieved over 90\% accuracy in identifying disease and growth stages, demonstrating the promise of vision-language reasoning in practical agricultural applications \cite{yu2024framework}.

-While most prior work focuses on classification and recognition, there are early attempts to incorporate these models into robotic pipelines.
-AgriVLN enables visual-language navigation in agricultural scenes, decomposing language instructions into subtasks and outputting low-level actions to navigate from start to destination \cite{haghighat2025multimodal}.
-Zuzuarregui et al. (2025) propose mission planning in agricultural environments using an LLM with textual farm layouts, but find spatial reasoning is limited when key spatial features are provided only in text \cite{zuzuarregui2025leveraging}.
+While most prior work focuses on classification and recognition, only a limited number of studies have explored integrating these models into robotic pipelines, particularly in agricultural settings.
+AgriVLN enables visual-language navigation in agricultural scenes, decomposing language instructions into subtasks and outputting low-level actions to navigate from start to destination \cite{zhao2025agrivln}. \cite{zuzuarregui2025leveraging} propose mission planning in agricultural environments using an LLM with textual farm layouts, but find spatial reasoning is limited when key spatial features are provided only in text.
 In contrast, our approach allows a VLM to query multiple sources information actively, improving crop monitoring efficiency while integrating perception, planning, and action in real-time.